 In reality, this gives Hyperledger Fabric a major boost because it needs less time to develop.
 On the other hand, Sawtooth still needs more time to deploy.
 So, you can’t deploy it rapidly as you could with Fabric.

 Thus, with Hyperledger Composer vs Sawtooth, you can see why Fabric is so widely used in the world right now.

 To summarize the Hyperledger Fabric Vs Sawtooth Vs Composer comparison, I’ll have to say that all are Hyperledger projects, but two of them are slightly different frameworks.
 On the other hand, one of them is a tool that you can use for deploying blockchain networks.

 Well, you’ve reached the endpoint of this Hyperledger Fabric vs Sawtooth vs Composer guide.
-I’ve tried to offer every single aspect of this comparison.
-And so, you should know what the primary differences of these three projects under Hyperledger are by now.
+We’ve tried to offer every single aspect of this comparison.
+And so, you should know what the primary differences between these three projects under Hyperledger are by now.

-In reality, three of them are extremely crucial for the betterment of blockchain technology.
+In reality, Fabric and Sawtooth are extremely crucial for the betterment of blockchain technology.
 Moreover, all these three projects offer something new to the tech.
 And so, judging by the differences, you can pick what works for your company as well.

-But as you know, the Composer is just a tool and not a platform.
-But it can offer an easy method to create Fabric platforms as well.
+But as you know, the Composer is just a tool, and it’s also deprecated at the moment.
+However, it can offer an easy method to create Fabric platforms as well.
+But you won’t get any additional support to use it.
 So, keep that in mind and start the transformation.

 If you are just a beginner and want to know more about blockchain technology, we recommend checking out our free blockchain course to start your journey right now!